Jardin des Plantes

 The Jardin des Plantes (/fr/, lit.
-'Garden of the Plants'), also known as the Jardin des Plantes de Paris (/fr/) when distinguished from other jardins des plantes in other cities, is the main botanical garden in France.
-Jardin des Plantes is the official name in the present day, but it is in fact an elliptical form of Jardin Royal des Plantes Médicinales ("Royal Garden of the Medicinal Plants"), which is related to the original purpose of the garden back in the 17th century.
+'Garden of the Plants'), known as the Jardin des Plantes de Paris (/fr/) when distinguished from those in other cities, and formerly as the Jardin du Roi, is the main botanical garden in France.
+Jardin des Plantes is the official name, shortened from Jardin Royal des Plantes Médicinales, as the original purpose of the garden in the 17th century was to grow medicinal plants.

-Headquarters of the Muséum National d'Histoire Naturelle (National Museum of Natural History, part of Sorbonne University), the Jardin des Plantes is situated in the 5th arrondissement, Paris, on the left bank of the river Seine, and covers 28 hectares (280,000 m^{2}).
-Since 24 March 1993, the entire garden and its contained buildings, archives, libraries, greenhouses, ménagerie (a zoo), works of art, and specimens' collection are classified as a national historical landmark in France (labelled monument historique).
+Headquarters of the Muséum National d'Histoire Naturelle (National Museum of Natural History, part of Sorbonne University), the Jardin des Plantes covers 28 hectares of the 5th arrondissement of Paris, on the left bank of the river Seine.
+The entire garden and its contained buildings, archives, libraries, greenhouses, ménagerie (a zoo), works of art, and specimens' collection are a national historical landmark (monument historique).

 Garden plan

 The grounds of the Jardin des Plantes include four buildings containing exhibited specimens.
-These buildings are officially considered as museums following the French law (they are labelled musée de France) and the French Museum of Natural History calls them galeries (French for 'galleries'):
+These buildings are officially museums (musée de France) but the French Museum of Natural History calls them galeries: